flybywiresim/website/src/posts/development_notam-2021-10.md

 ### State of Hydraulics

+Awaiting Davy Blurb

+### Exterior Lighting Overhaul

+--Awaiting Bouveng Blurb--

+--images to be added by Val and video pending #marketing--

-### A380
+### A380X

 We know you are all waiting patiently on our A380X release, and while we cannot give timelines at the moment, we are very satisfied with the progress being made.

 We are aiming to release an aircraft with entirely custom systems, with no reliance whatsoever on a default FMC.
-You can expect a lot of the same accuracy we are developing in the A320 to transfer over to the A380, with of course a correct implementation for the unique characteristics of the largest passenger aircraft in the world.
+You can expect a lot of the same accuracy we are developing in the A32NX to transfer over to the A380X, with of course a correct implementation for the unique characteristics of the largest passenger aircraft in the world.

 This includes an entirely re-written FMS, with support for every possible path type, RNP procedures, FLS, RNAV and vertical predictions/guidance.